 That year, Northrop Grumman made history by airing what is believed to be the first Super Bowl ad for a defense contractor.
 The advertisement focused on the company’s entry in the Air Force’s Long Range Strike Bomber competition, which won a $60-billion contract in October.

 A sixth-generation fighter, meanwhile, will likely not be fielded for 15 to 20 years, eventually replacing the F/A-18 Super Hornet and possibly even the F-22 Raptor.
 The Pentagon is still struggling to fully field its fifth-generation fighter, the Lockheed Martin F-35 Joint Strike Fighter.

 The F-35 program has experienced significant system malfunctions, major cost overruns and many schedule delays.
 It is expected to cost some $1.5 trillion over its 55-year lifespan, making it most expensive weapons program in history.

-Posted by GPD on February 8, 2016, With 6083 Reads Filed under Military.
+Posted by GPD on February 8, 2016, With 6096 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.